William W. Sellers

 Chief Operating Officer, National History Academymichelle@historycamp.com

-Michelle Burrelli is the Chief Operating Officer of the National History Academy and the Journey Through Hallowed Ground National Heritage Area.
+Michelle Burrelli is the Chief Operating Officer of the National History Academy and the Director of the Journey Through Hallowed Ground National Heritage Area.
 Michelle holds a B.A. in Art History from the University of Illinois and a Master’s degree in Museum and Gallery Studies from the University of St Andrews.
 She has been with The Journey since 2010 and has built relationships with partner historic sites as the Director of Regional and Strategic Partnerships, managed the National Heritage Area program as the Director of the National Heritage Area, and, now as COO, manages all daily operations for the organization.
-Michelle has been involved in the development and implementation of many educational, tourism and preservation/conservation initiatives, and is excited to play a major role in creating the National History Academy.
+Michelle has been involved in the development and implementation of many educational, tourism and preservation/conservation initiatives, and has played a major role in the foundation and development of the National History Academy.

 Director of Educational Programs, National History Academykatie@historycamp.com

 Katie Smolar taught during the inaugural session of National History Academy in 2018 and began as the Educational Director of High School programs in 2020.
 Katie graduated from Purdue University West Lafayette where she studied Social Studies Education, Spanish, and Global Studies.
 She then attended Purdue Northwest and earned her M.A. in History, specializing in United States History.
 Her career has focused on studying and teaching history through different perspectives by experiencing different cultures and the diverse ways students learn and educators teach around the world.
 She has taught in Francisco Morazán, Honduras, Saint Petersburg, Russia, and Madrid, Spain where she focused on site-based learning and gained TEFL certification.
-She is currently teaching at Donald E. Gavit High School in Hammond, Indiana where she uses her experiences to teach Advanced Placement US History.
-She has also taught English as a Foreign Language, Spanish and Latin American History, US History, World Civilizations, and Economics to a wide range of students from preschoolers to adults.
+She taught at Donald E. Gavit High School in Hammond, Indiana where she incorporated the case method into her A.P.
+U.S. History, Civics, and Economics classes.
+She helped to implement the online programs for National History Academy in 2020 and joined NHA full-time in 2021 as the Director of Education Programs.

 Assistant Director, National History Academy